openstack-archive/docs-specs/specs/template.rst

   projects, that this one either depends on or is related to.

-* If this requires functionality of another project that is not currently used by Glance: document that fact.
+* If this requires functionality of another project that is not currently used by docs: document that fact.

 * Does this feature require any new library dependencies or code otherwise not included in OpenStack?
 Or does it depend on a specific version of library?